 - STAndardised DIagnostic Assessment for children and adolescents with emotional difficulties (STADIA trial) (Co-investigator, Qualitative Lead) Funded by NIHR HTA 2018-22.

 - Randomised double-blind controlled trial of connectivity guided theta burst transcranial magnetic stimulation versus repetitive transcranial magnetic stimulation for treatment resistant moderate to severe depression: evaluation of efficacy, cost effectiveness and mechanism of action.
 (Co-investigator, Qualitative Lead) Funded by NIHR EME, 2018-21

 Recently completed research grants:

-I am Course Director for the MSc in Occupational Psychology.
-I am the module convener for Organisational Development and Change (C84 ODC) and supervise student research projects across the Applied Psychology MSc courses.
+I am Course Director for the MSc in Occupational Psychology, and module convener for Organisational Change and Development and the Applied Research Project module on this course, as well as contributing to other modules.

 I am currently supervising two PhD students